Teaching your kids to be responsible shouldn’t give you gray hair. Read these 5 Easy Steps for Teaching Responsibility and be inspired!

 3. Create a checklist and teach your kids to use it

 I begin to EXPECT my kids to be responsible for things long before they can read.
 By four years old, we start this morning checklist printable perfect for teaching responsibility.
 Of course, I don’t expect my kids to do it alone.
 I’m just setting the tone for what I do expect they will learn to do on their own as they grow!
-I want to start creating good work ethics while they are young!
+I want to teach them to be independent learners and start creating good work ethics while they are young!

 Of course, you can use checklists for chores, school, and habits you want to develop.
 It’s a great way to accomplish the tasks you want to get done each day and get help around the house.